Thousands show support for Pierre Poilievre in Saskatoon

 Conservative Party leadership hopeful Pierre Poilievre made a campaign stop in Saskatoon on Tuesday night.

-Conservative MP and Poilevre’s cousin, Kelly Block, introduced the candidate, who took the stage and opened by sharing his connection to Saskatchewan.
+Conservative MP and Poilievre's cousin, Kelly Block, introduced the candidate, who took the stage and opened by sharing his connection to Saskatchewan.

 “I was born to a 16-year-old unwed mother.
 She wasn’t able to raise me, so she put me up for adoption to two Saskatchewan school teachers who just moved from Saskatchewan to Calgary,” Poilievre said.

-“It’s a glimmer of hope,” a woman in the crowd told CTV News after the event.
+He announced he would defund the Canadian Broadcasting Corporation (CBC), eliminate carbon pricing and build new pipelines.

-On Wednesday, Poilevre is scheduled to attend the Saskatchewan Oil & Gas Show in Weyburn.
+On Wednesday, Poilievre is scheduled to attend the Saskatchewan Oil & Gas Show in Weyburn.

 The deadline for candidates to sell party memberships is Friday.